LeViCanCode/gonna-lift-em-all/README.md

 ### Solving for y
-to solve for y we need to first get the modular multiplicate inverse of g^-1 for this i used this [tool](https://www.dcode.fr/modular-inverse) with the int being g and the modulo being p, if you did this right you should get
+to solve for y we need to first get the modular multiplicate inverse of g^-1 for this I used this [tool](https://www.dcode.fr/modular-inverse) with the int being g and the modulo being p, if you did this right you should get
 ```
 120027004247158358184703385511138910446176598283657810928960020555251889532032199706156913358525135228299658796007082082987316875751452608872617761586138905964991747541264336966530405406630206297358091931611374901221899003603216345652222991753618659380928999922962044386202238694636990131574221328099007640482
 ```